INJECTION MOLD TOOLING: WHAT IS IT? AND WHEN IS IT WORTH THE INVESTMENT?

 Many of the plastic objects we encounter in our day-to-day lives are produced using injection molding.
 For new product owners who (rightly) want to emulate other products they know, the large investment associated with injection mold tooling can be frustrating.
 After all, why should it cost so much to produce the same things we buy and use for so little?

-To understand this, it’s important to note the goal of injection mold tooling: to create plastic parts as quickly, efficiently, and with as much uniformity as possible.
-To accomplish this, several things have to happen:
+It’s important to note the goal of injection mold tooling: to create plastic parts as quickly, efficiently, and with as much uniformity as possible.
+Several things have to happen here:

 - Hot, liquid plastic must flow into a mold (“injection”).